 Downsides are that there is no app to check your data usage unlike Circles Life and the big 3 telcos, and the customer service is apparently not that great as well.

 As if we don’t have enough telcos in Singapore’s market.

-Let’s hope that more competition will actually help to drive prices down, at least!
+It seems that TPG is still in a very nascent stage of setting up business in Singapore, but let’s hope that more competition will actually help to drive prices down, at least!

 So, which is the best SIM-only plan?

 So how do you know which plan to sign up for?
 Here’s a quick guide:

 If you don’t want to commit to a long-term plan: Circles.Life, MyRepublic or Starhub

 If you want that flexibility of a no-contract plan, you should go for Circles Life, M1, MyRepublic or Starhub.

 Singtel is still quite traditional in the sense that plans reward their customers who commit to the plans for at least 12 months.